wiresnips/owndir/README.md

 # What

 In as pithy terms as possible, OwnDir is a web framework for single-user apps.
 It exists to run wee little home-grown web-apps, backed by a local folder.
+Though it doesn't _have_ to be used this way, the **idea** is that the app be local-only.

 Given a directory tree, OwnDir will load code from each directory, as an inheritance heirarchy.
 - On the server side, these nodes inform a router - each folder can specify http request handlers.